a-flyleaf/ygbtdm/au/notyet/iv.md

 ----

 It didn't take long for the other visitor to abandon you, did it?
-Kay Lin played favorites too, of course she did, and I might have laughed at the blatant hypocrisy (it wouldn't have surprised me if she'd buckled already), but they left *you* and that was so very sad. <!--edit as noted? /Caleb/ suggests abandonment, Addison's like "well. to be fair,,"-->
+You were barely together when you stepped in, and it didn't take long for Kay Lin to pursue the other.
+I might have laughed at her hypocrisy, but that left *you*, which was so very sad.

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>Addison sits alone by a dim fireplace.
-The narrator approaches.</figcaption></figure>
+The narrator approaches.</figcaption></figure><!--pooooossible tweak here, too: Addison looking for info? like yeah she's tired and she's probably not gonna find anything, but it makes her less passive. (or she could like, /look/ like she's searching, albeit barely able to focus. doesn't matter.
+Caleb doesn't know shit)-->

 Were you crying?
 I couldn't tell.
 And when I asked if you were okay, you greeted me as follows, so elegantly: